davxy/datawok-posts/posts/authentication-protocols.md

 2. Bob performs a one-way hash function on the password.
 3. Bob compares the result with the value it previously stored.

-Bob doesn't store the table of everybody's valid password, thus the threat of someone breaking into the host and steal the passwords is mitigated.
+Bob doesn't store the table of everybody's valid password in cleartext, thus the threat of someone breaking into the host and steal the passwords is a bit mitigated.

 #### Dictionary attack

 Mallory can compile offline a list of very common passwords and apply the one-way function to the list.
 Mallory then compares the results to each of the hashed passwords list.
-If a match is found then Mallory has found the secret.
+If a match is found then Mallory found the secret.

 #### Salt